leti332/dendritic-mRNA-analysis/SPTanalysis.md

 %filename = strcat(name,'_DiffusionCoeff_AllTracks.csv');
 %dlmwrite(fullfile(folderName,filename),log10(Ds_2{1,2}(idx2_2)))

-%% Ideally export data to csv so that there can be one file with the diffusion coefficients
+%% Ideallyy export data to csv so that there can be one file with the diffusion coefficients
 % check if file exists
 ```